Complete Camera Convergence

 Phase 1: Not doing everything yourself anymore:

-Electricity, running hot water, the oven, the refrigerator, the supermarket, processed foods, the broker, the insurance company, the travel agent, the government …
+Electricity, running hot water, the oven, the refrigerator, the supermarket, processed foods, the broker, the insurance company, the travel agent, the dating service, the government …

 Phase 2: Not doing everything yourself anymore, while sitting down: